chiralsoftware/VirtBuilderNotes/NvidiaJetsonFlashingUbuntuVM.md

-# Installing the CoyoteCam software on the Jetson
+# Installing Using an Ubuntu 18.04 VM to flash NVidia Jetson

 Chiral Software, Inc. Updated May 12, 2022